-2. Personalization phase:
+- 1. Personalization phase: - Symmetric authentication [FIPS\197, NIST\SP800-38B] with following properties: - It uses a challenge from the TOE. - The cryptographic method for confidentiality is AES-128/CBC provided by F.Crypto and F.IC\CL. - The cryptographic method for authenticity is CMAC provided by F.Crypto and F.IC\CL. - On error (wrong MAC, wrong challenge) the user role is not identified/authenticated. - After three consecutive failed authentication attempts the authentication method is blocked and the key is no longer usable (retry counter with a value of 3).
+Upon a successful authentication, the retry counter is reset to three unless the key is blocked. - A usage counter of 50.000 prevents the unlimited usage of the key.
+The counter cannot be reset.
+After the limit is reached, the key is irreversibly blocked. - On success the session keys are created and stored for Secure Messaging. - Keys and data in transient memory are overwritten after usage. - Secure Messaging with following properties: - The cryptographic method for confidentiality is AES-128/CBC provided by F.Crypto and F.IC\CL.

-- Symmetric authentication [FIPS_197, NIST_SP800-38B] with following properties: - It uses a challenge from the TOE. - The cryptographic method for confidentiality is AES-128/CBC provided by F.Crypto. - The cryptographic method for authenticity is CMAC provided by F.Crypto. - On error (wrong MAC, wrong challenge) the user role is not identified/authenticated. - After three consecutive failed authentication attempts the authentication method is blocked and the key is no longer usable (retry counter with a value of 3). - A usage counter of 50.000 prevents the unlimited usage of the key. - On success the session keys are created and stored for Secure Messaging. - Keys and data in transient memory are overwritten after usage. - Secure Messaging with following properties: - The cryptographic method for confidentiality is AES-128/CBC provided by F.Crypto. - The cryptographic method for authenticity is CMAC provided by F.Crypto. - In a Secure Messaging protected command the method for confidentiality and the method for authenticity must be present. - The initialization vector is an encrypted Send Sequence Counter (SSC) for encryption and MAC. - A session key is used. - The Secure Messaging session is limited by a Secure Messaging counter of 500.000; the decrease of the counter is depending on the length of the command and response APDUs. - Upon any command that is not protected correctly with the session keys these are overwritten according to FIPS 140-2 [FIPS_140-2] (or better) and a new authentication is required. - Keys and data in transient memory are overwritten after usage.
+- The cryptographic method for authenticity is CMAC provided by F.Crypto. - In a Secure Messaging protected command the method for confidentiality and the method for authenticity must be present. - The initialization vector is an encrypted Send Sequence Counter (SSC) for encryption and MAC. - A session key is used. - The Secure Messaging session is limited by a Secure Messaging counter of 500.000; the decrease of the counter is depending on the length of the command and response APDUs.
+If a new Secure Messaging session is started, the counter is reset to 500.000. - Upon any command that is not protected correctly with the session keys these are overwritten according to FIPS 140-3 [FIPS\140-3] (or better) and a new authentication is required. - Keys and data in transient memory are overwritten after usage.

-3. Operational use phase:
+2. Operational use phase: